When Is A Startup No Longer A Startup?

 The freedom to learn, investigate, make mistakes, experiment, and grow comes with considerable responsibilities.
 Since our culture stands as a merger between the guiding principles and the team, the people’s success is the company’s success at Hostinger.

-“Subcultures occur, and they are greatly determined by the multiple localities at Hostinger.
+“Subcultures appear, and they are greatly determined by the multiple localities of Hostinger.
 No matter which country our employees come from, our strategy and goals remain the same, requiring similar tools to achieve our objectives.
-Perhaps, one principle will appear more in one location than in the other, but the cultural environment must still be the same.
+Perhaps, one principle will be more prevalent in one location than in another, but the cultural environment must still be the same.
 Subcultures are acceptable as long as they work together towards a unified purpose and according to the same principles.”

 Justina Telyčėnė, People Partner at Hostinger